robmuh/robmuh.github.com/_posts/2015-01-18-linux-as-god-intended.markdown

 ## Why aren't more doing this?

-Some please explain to me why other schools are not introducing Linux command-line skills earlier to students?
+Someone please explain to me why other schools are not introducing Linux command-line skills earlier to students?
 It seems everyone learns them in college but that is far too late.
 I suppose the main reason is schools do not have the know-how and human resources to